To create connections and provide resources that empower and inspire people to support gardens that grow food, build community, and cultivate justice

 • Cultivate a dynamic statewide network of grassroots community garden leaders working together to advance NCCGP’s mission

 Founded in 2008, NCCGP grew from statewide discussions about how to move community gardening forward across North Carolina.
-We became an independent non-profit in 2012, following our first statewide conference.
 Since our inception, NCCGP has cultivated a network of gardeners and supporters who share support, information, and experience with new gardens and with each other.
-Through our GROW (Gardeners Recreating Our World) Program, we’ve brought training in best practices to community gardens in all regions of our state.
-Our statewide meetings have brought together gardeners from across North Carolina and the Southeast for learning and networking.
+NCCGP is now a fiscally sponsored project of the Rural Advancement Foundation International (RAFI-USA), and is housed under their Come to the Table Program.